willdurand/willdurand.github.io/_posts/2012-01-16-services-status-dashboard.md

 store results in order to make graphs or calculate uptime average.
 Before writing such a tool myself, I tried to find existing projects on GitHub.

 Good news!
-I found a really nice project: [Status Dashboard](https://github.com/obazoud/statusdashboard) created by Olivier Bazoud.
-This project is easy to configure, you can use provided plugins (Twitter, IRC bot, History, ...) or add your owns, and you can monitor various services (not only HTTP).
+I found a nice project: [Status Dashboard](https://github.com/obazoud/statusdashboard) created by Olivier Bazoud.
+This project is simple to configure, you can use provided plugins (Twitter, IRC bot, History, ...) or add your owns, and you can monitor various services (not only HTTP).
 If you don't want to use the beautiful interface, then you'll find a REST API as well.